ferdidolot/CLOUD-COMPUTING-CLASS-2018/Lab5/README.md

 In order to make the changes work, we need to add update policy for lab_sessions user in iam console.

 ![alt text](https://github.com/ferdidolot/CLOUD-COMPUTING-CLASS-2018/blob/master/Lab5/Lab5_Task5.3_2.png)

+###Q53: Describe the strategy used to fulfill the requirements of this section.
+What have you changed in the code and the configuration
+of the different resources used by the web app?
+What are the tradeoffs of your solution? ###

+The strategy that we have used and the modification that we have done to the code  is described above.

+** The tradeoffs of our solution are: **

+##Task 5.4: Deliver static content using a Content Delivery Network##